 - Doing inside and outside circles while freestyle-dribbling the ball and controlling it in a restricted or small area.

 Remember that if you do not have sufficient energy, you cannot perform well.
 You need to work on your body stamina, balance and for obvious reasons, the foot power.
 You might think that you only need to empower your lower body but to balance; arm strength is needed as well.
-This is true especially for female soccer players as it aids in the depletion of cellulite, or celulite exercícios, as it’s deemed by Spanish players, which in turn improves strength.
+This is true especially for female soccer players as it aids in the depletion of cellulite, which in turn improves strength.
 Some of the best daily exercises that can help you include:

 - Lunges and squats- do these forms of workout to give your feet and thighs the power to be able to run and kick the ball incredibly, leaving the fans chanting in admiration and disbelief.
 Daily jogs also get the job done.